melchj/DofusEye/readme.md

 I have never build a website / web app before.
 Going to start with Flask based server and see what happens.

+going to try to use flask to run a restful api

 ## Running Locally
 ### 1. Virtual Environment